 A two-time All-GSC cornerback (Gulf South Conference), Butler went undrafted in the 2014 NFL Draft but signed as a free agent with the Patriots.
-Later that rookie season (2014), Butler would make the most improbable Super Bowl play by intercepting Seahawks quarterback Russell Wilson on the goal line to clinch a Super Bowl victory.
+Later that rookie season (2014), Butler would make the most improbable Super Bowl.
+With the game on the line, he intercepted Seahawks quarterback Russell Wilson to clinch a Super Bowl victory.
 Two seasons later, Butler would again be crowned champion after the Patriots completed the most historic comeback in Super Bowl history against the Falcons.

 During his junior year playing for Westlake High School (Westlake, Texas), quarterback Drew Brees led his team deep into the Texas State Playoffs before tearing his ACL.
 Injury aside, Brees was slated to be the starter the next season, and during his senior year (1996), Brees led the Westlake Chaparrals to a perfect season and 5A State Championship while being named the Offensive Player of the Year.
 Throwing for 31 touchdowns and 3,500 yards will do that.

-But no big D-1 offers came in, at least from the Texas universities Brees wanted, and with only Kentucky and Purdue offering Brees a scholarship, Brees went with Purdue.
+But no big D-1 offers came in, at least from the Texas universities Brees wanted to attend.
+With only Kentucky and Purdue offering Brees a scholarship, the QB went with Purdue.
 Despite not playing for the University of Texas or Texas A&M, Brees was excited to play Big 10 football, and even more excited to prove any of his doubters wrong.

 At Purdue, Brees finished his four-year career with 90 touchdowns and 45 interceptions.
 Brees also led Purdue to one of their most successful seasons since the 80s by leading them to the 2001 Rose Bowl where they fell to Washington by 10 points.
 Rose Bowl loss aside, Brees was one of the nation’s most prolific passers.
 But his size could mark his downfall at the next level.

 Initially considered too small and not strong enough to throw at the next level, San Diego gambled on Brees with the 32nd pick of the 2001 NFL Draft.
-Since entering the league, Brees has won one Super Bowl, led the NFL in passing seven times, and, among a litany of other accomplishments, has shattered numerous NFL passing records like pass completions in a season and single-season completion percentage.
+Since entering the league, Brees has gone on a mission to prove doubters wrong.
+He’s won one Super Bowl, led the NFL in passing seven times, and, among a litany of other accomplishments, has shattered numerous NFL passing records.

 Located in the center of the state, Groveport, Ohio, is a small community with a population hovering just above 5,000 people.
-But for Le’Veon Bell, Groveport was home, and it’s where he dominated on the gridiron, on the basketball court, and on the track.
-During his senior year at Groveport Madison High School, Bell found the end zone 21 times but was only considered a two-star recruit who received offers from mid-majors such as Marshall and Bowling Green.
+But for Le’Veon Bell, Groveport was home.
+During his senior year at Groveport Madison High School, Bell found the end zone 21 times but was only considered a two-star recruit.
+Only mid-majors such as Marshall and Bowling Green extended him scholarship offers.

-Known as a patient runner, Bell stayed patient with his college process and convinced the coaches at Michigan State to offer him a scholarship, the only power five conference to extend an offer.
+Known as a patient runner, Bell stayed patient with his college process and convinced the coaches at Michigan State to offer him a scholarship.
+It was his only offer from a power five conference.
 Although he would be playing for Michigan’s second favorite school, Bell would soon become the state’s favorite — and best — runner.

 During his three seasons at MSU, Bell accumulated 34 total touchdowns and was named an All-American in 2012.
-He was a crucial part of the Spartans revival that put the program back on the map as a premier football institution.
+He was a crucial part of the Spartans revival that put the program back on the map.
 Now all that was left for him to do was go pro and prove, once again, he was worthy of a roster spot.

 With the 48th pick in 2013 NFL Draft, the Pittsburgh Steelers selected Bell, a unique runner who would help Pittsburgh’s explosive offense.
 To date, Bell has broken numerous Steelers rushing records while being selected to three Pro Bowls and two All-Pro teams.
 He’s also one of the most unique runners in league history thanks to his patient style that keeps him tip-toeing in the backfield until a hole opens up.